tbrowder/Date-Names/README.md

 </tbody>
 </table>

-The '.the-year' attribute values were obtained from Google and may not be correct.
+The '.the-year' attribute was added for use with the Calendar module to use on a cover page.
+The attribute values were obtained using Google's translation capability, and they may not be correct.
 Please file an issue if you are a native language speaker and see an error.

 CAPITALIZATION and PUNCTUATION
 ==============================